JournalJuly 4, 20267 min read

 Answer these, honestly:

-1. Does the website need to win attention, or just confirm you exist?
+1. Does the website just need to confirm you exist, or generate enquiries, orders and bookings?

 2. Will the content structure change as the business grows?

-New services, catalogs, locations, languages?
+New services, catalogues, locations, languages?
 If yes, you want a structure designed for your content, not the demo's.

 If the honest answer is "we'll probably rebuild it," price the rebuild into today's comparison.